 If you are studying in the UK for less than six months and are citizen of the EU or Norway you can access medical treatment if you hold a valid EU issued EHIC card.
 Citizens of Iceland, Liechtenstein and Switzerland will need to pay for your medical care.

-If you have paid the Immigration Health Surcharge (IHS) for a Student Route visa started on or after 1 January 2021, are a full-time student and do not work in the UK you may be entitled to apply for a partial refund of the IHS fee after 1 January 2022.
-You must also have an EU issued EHIC card.
+If you have paid the Immigration Health Surcharge (IHS) for a Student Route visa started on or after 1 January 2021, are a full-time student and do not work in the UK you may be entitled to apply for an IHS reimbursement after 1 January 2022.
+You must also have an EHIC card issued in an EU country or Switzerland.

 Travelling to and from the UK and study of less than 6 months